 4. Keep Up Your Strength

 Healthy, strong muscles are a key requirement to maintaining a pain-free, injury-free body, optimal flexibility and solid bone mass.
 Many active seniors enjoy going to their local gym and using free weight and circuit machines to keep muscles strong, but if going to the gym is not your scene, you can do many easy strengthening exercise at home.
-You can purchase light weights or resistance bands in order to step up your routine.
+You can purchase light weights or in order to step up your routine.
 Talk to your doctor too about other strength exercises you can be incorporating specific to the activities you like to do.

 5. Recover Smart After Exercise